Menu

 Makalani Franco-Francis

-Born and raised on Maui, Makalani Franco-Francisa is a home birth mom of three keiki and a home birth assistant.
+Born and raised on Maui, Makalani Franco-Francisa is a home birth mom of three keiki, a cultural practitioner and Pale Keiki.
 Her excitement surrounding birth began with the birth of her daughter and has continuously grown.

 She has been a hula practitioner for 26 years and is a Hawaiian Studies student at UHMC as well as a student of traditional healing practices.
 She is passionate about contributing to the empowerment of ʻohana and community through birth and aloha ʻāina and feels honored to be a part of the Pacific Birth Collective.